-Is there an extensive tract that satisfies the National Park technical criteria, or an area which satisfies AONB technical criteria?
+Is there an 'extensive tract' that satisfies the National Park technical criteria, or an 'area' which satisfies the AONB technical criterion?

-Is the area of such significance that National Park or AONB purposes should apply to it?
+Is the area of such national significance that National Park or AONB purposes should apply to it?

-What are the issues affecting the area's special
+What are the issues affecting the area's special qualities and understanding and enjoyment and how would designation affect them?